odea-project/qAlgorithms/report/report.md

 calcDQS functions. makeDQSB assumes the input is a closed bin sorted by scans, from which it takes the first and last element.
 The range from the smallest scan minus maxdist and the largest scan plus maxdist is the range that contains all data points needed to calculate the DQS.
-Afterward, the bin is sorted by mz and the mean distances per data point are calculated with meanDistance.
+Afterward, the bin is sorted by mz, and the mean distances per data point are calculated with meanDistance.
 The second component needed to calculate the DQS of an element is the smallest distance to an element not part of the bin (MOD).
 To find this distance for all elements with minimal calculation effort, all scans in the range are reduced